ab2pentest/ab2.github.io/_posts/2023-02-22-AI-OSINT-Solving-GitHub-Alias.md

 # The Response

 I sent out the email and waited.
 To my surprise and relief, I received a reply the following day.
-The user, who turned out to be very open and understanding, welcomed the idea and even offered to help guide me through the steps needed to transfer the account.
+The user, who turned out to be very open and understanding, welcomed the idea and even asked for my help in guiding them through the steps needed to transfer the account.

 ![Pasted image 20230222010832](https://github.com/user-attachments/assets/3c4e82fd-200f-45fa-9df4-254b1674a52f)